Creating and Configuring a DAO¶

 2. Review the Plan¶

-Open the generated dao-plan-*.json file and review:
+Open the generated dao-plan-*.json and review:

 - Governance parameters (voting period, quorum, threshold)